ILIAS-eLearning/ILIAS/tests/README.md

 <a name="write-correct-tests"></a>
 ### Write CORRECT tests
+The following chapters about CORRECT are based on the content of [1, Location 2139].

 Found bugs are often involve so called boundary conditions.
 These are the edges of the sane-path where many problems appear.
-The CORRECT acronym can be used to think of possible problems while writing unit tests (see Langr 2015).
+The CORRECT acronym can be used to think of possible problems while writing unit tests.
 - **C** onformance (Is the value conform with an expected format ?)
 - **O** rdering (Is the collection of values ordered or unordered as expected ?)
 - **R** ange (Is the value between the expected min and max value ?)